creationix/n2/README.md

 7 - REF (index)
 ```

+With the 7 types plus `EXT` we can technically make infinite types.
+For example `NUM` is integer, but `EXT NUM` is decimal and `EXT LST` is array.

 ### NUM (signed int) - Integer

 Simply encode any `i64` value with type tag `NUM` and the value as.